trallard/Mcr_CodeFirst_Python/codeofconduct.md

 Hence all the instructors, attendees, helpers, ambassadors, and invited speakers have to adhere to this code of conduct.

 Behaviours violating this code of conduct will not be tolerated.
-If you experience behaviour that makes participation at the workshops not a safe and positive community experience for all please inform your lead instructors: Tania Allard and Darren Vong.
+If you experience behaviour that makes participation at the workshops not a safe and positive community experience for all please inform your lead instructors: Tania and Lorenzo.

 ---